Romanitho/Winget-AutoUpdate/README.md

 ## Custom script (Mods for WAU)
 **Mods for WAU** allows you to craft a script to do whatever you like via `_WAU-mods.ps1` in the **mods** folder.<br>
-This script executes **if the network is active/any version of Winget is installed/WAU is running as SYSTEM**.<br>
+This script executes **if the network is active/any version of Winget is installed/WAU is running as SYSTEM and before any upgrades takes place**.<br>
 If **ExitCode** is **1** from `_WAU-mods.ps1` then **Re-run WAU**.

+Likewise `_WAU-mods-postrun.ps1` can be used to do things at the end of the **WAU** process.

 ## Custom scripts (Mods feature for Apps)
 The Mods feature allows you to run additional scripts when upgrading or installing an app.
 Just put the scripts in question with the **AppID** followed by the `-preinstall`, `-upgrade`, `-install`, `-installed` or `-notinstalled` suffix in the **mods** folder.